 In this unit, students learn about natural selection and adaptation.
 A series of activities leads students to investigate evolution and its relationship to a species’ fitness, selection, and adaptation.

 This unit introduces students to potential and kinetic energy.
 Students learn about the relationship between the two different factors that effect the energy in a system.
 Different activities build knowledge of momentum, velocity, acceleration, inertia, friction, and gravity and how all these concepts relate to one another.

 This unit introduces the topics of force, work, and machines.
 Students solidify an understanding of the relationship between these three terms.
 During a lab activity, students put together their own pulley systems.

 This unit introduces students to energy transformation, conservation, and generation.
 Students learn about the effects of different types of energy-generation and how generators work.
 A group activity highlights the different perspectives on how the U.S. should generate electricity.

 This unit introduces students to the properties of matter.
 Students investigate atoms, elements, and basic chemical reactions between elements and compounds.
 During a lab activity, students get a chance to make their own chemical reaction.

-This lesson introduces students to mixtures and phase changes.
+This unit introduces students to mixtures and phase changes.
 Students learn about concentration, density, and the difference between homogenous and heterogenous mixtures.
 Students learn real life applications of these topics by completing a writing exercise about building a desalination plant.